 In 1994 Jacqui Rutten was commissioned by Chamber Made Opera to compose a dance-opera Tresno (Love) for the Sydney Festival.
 Described by The Age newspaper as 'A state of the art piece', Tresno was remounted for the Greenmill Dance Festival and broadcast on the Australian Broadcasting Commission.
 She also sang as a regular cantor at St. Patrick's Cathedral from 1999 to 2005.
 In 2002 she began 'Improvisations as Nature', an annual performance event, and a daily practice in her Dandenong Ranges garden.
 Jacqui was commissioned by the Australian Broadcasting Commission to create radiophonic works, including Shelter (2003) and Lyrebird Themes (2005).
 Her compositions are also held in libraries.

-Jacqui Rutten registered Sacred Stage in 2007, creating sacred vocal performances - original, extant, and improvised music, for various contexts, including the Australian Catholic University, churches, and for festivals.
-Jacqui has focused on Celtic sacred song.
+Jacqui Rutten registered Sacred Stage in 2007, creating sacred vocal performances - original, extant, and improvised music, for various contexts, including the Australian Catholic University, cathedrals, and for festivals.
+Jacqui has also focused on Celtic sacred song.
 She was a conference delegate at the 2014 conference 'Composition in the 21st Century' at Trinity College, Dublin, Ireland.
 Jacqui spoke about vocal composition and improvisation.
 She was granted a composing residency at the Tyrone Guthrie Centre, Ireland, during May 2015.
-Jacqui has also been awarded a grant from the Phonographic Performance Company of Australia; from their PPCA Performers' Trust Foundation, towards her 2015 residency, and returned for a second residency in 2016.
+Jacqui was also awarded a grant from the Phonographic Performance Company of Australia; from their PPCA Performers' Trust Foundation, towards her 2015 residency, and returned for a second residency in 2016.
 In 2017 Jacqui will be Composer in Residence at Montsalvat.

 Visit sacredstage.com.au for more information about Jacqui Rutten's work.